gilescope/book-exploring-async-basics/src/3_3_the_cpu_and_the_os.md

 jumps to that function when we try to dereference `99999999999999` and thereby hands over control to the Operating System.

 The OS then prints a nice message for us letting us know that we encountered what it calls a `segmentation fault`.
-This message will therefore wary depending on the OS you run the code on.
+This message will therefore vary depending on the OS you run the code on.

 ## But can't we just change the page table in the CPU?